 Bargain Bin: Couple being a good neighbor and with strong primary defenses and you have a winning combination.
 Here are some items to consider as you build up your fortress.

-BaoFeng UV-5R Dual-Band Ham Radio: I had to look twice when I saw the price of this – $29.65 as of this writing!
-The Baofeng UV-5R is a compact hand held transceiver providing 4 watts in the frequency range of 136-174 MHz and 400-480 MHz.
+BaoFeng UV-5R Dual-Band Ham Radio: The Baofeng UV-5R is a compact hand held transceiver providing 4 watts in the frequency range of 136-174 MHz and 400-480 MHz.
 It is a compact, economical HT that includes a special VHF receive band from 65 – 108 MHz which includes the regular FM broadcast band.
 Dual watch and dual reception is supported.

 Tecsun PL-660 Portable AM/FM/LW/Air Shortwave Radio: This is a world band receiver with a comprehensive frequency coverage including AM/FM, longwave, shortwave, single side band and the aviation band.
 As add-ons, George suggests the Kaito AN-200 Tunable Passive AM Antenna and the Sangean ANT-60 Short Wave Antenna.